 Ground rent payable in respect of portions of property which are classified as investment property gives rise to right-of-use assets attributable to investment property, which meet the definition of investment property.
 Ground rent payable in respect of portions of property which are categorised as inventories gives rise to right-of-use assets attributable to inventories.

-6. Leases - continued
+6. Right-of-use assets - continued